VioletBenin/DesingingIntelligentAgentCW/README.md

 ### Intelligent Agent System

-- Environment: A random-generative map.
+- Environment: A random-generative map (Optional: traffic light, pedestrian).

 - Intelligent Agents: Vehicles.

+1) designing intelligent autonomous agents and an environment with which they interact, (2) setting those agents a task,
+(3) asking one or more questions about that task, and (4) evaluating it using experimental methods.

 ### Behavior Types: